What is a Rhinoplasty?

 Rhinoplasty, or a nose job, is one of the most commonly performed procedures by a facial plastic surgeon.
 With prior training as an ear, nose, and throat surgeon, Dr. Patel has spent thousands of hours learning about every aspect of the nose.

-Patients are typically interested in rhinoplasty to change the overall shape of their nose.
-Whether this is a reduction, rotation or narrowing of the width, understanding the function of the nose in addition to the architecture is very important.
+Patients are typically interested in rhinoplasty to change the overall shape of their noses.
+Whether this is a reduction, rotation, or narrowing of the width, understanding the function of the nose in addition to the architecture is very important.